mlswg/mls-architecture/draft-ietf-mls-architecture-14.md

 colluding with other members of the group.

 This is in contrast with the case where the signature key is leaked.
-In that case, the compromised endpoint needs to refresh its credentials and invalidate the old credentials before the attacker will be unable to authenticate messages.
+In that case the compromised endpoint needs to refresh its credentials and invalidate the old credentials before the attacker will be unable to authenticate messages.

 Beware that in both oracle and private key access, an active adaptive attacker can follow the protocol and request to update its own credential.
-This in turn induces a signature key rotation which could provide the attacker with part or the full value of the private key, depending on the architecture of the service provider.
+This in turn induces a signature key rotation which could provide the attacker with part or the full value of the private key depending on the architecture of the service provider.

 > **RECOMMENDATION:** Signature private keys should be compartmentalized from
-> other secrets and preferably protected by a Hardware Security Module (HSM) or dedicated hardware
+> other secrets and preferably protected by an HSM or dedicated hardware
 > features to allow recovery of the authentication for future messages after a
 > compromise.

 > **RECOMMENDATION:** When the credential type supports revocation, the users of
 > a group should check for revoked keys.

-### Security Considerations in the Context of a Full State Compromise
+### Security consideration in the context of a full state compromise

 In real-world compromise scenarios, it is often the case that adversaries target specific devices to obtain parts of the memory or even the ability to execute